OPEC+ debates biggest-ever oil cut as virus destroys demand

 “This isn’t good for anybody,” Sitton told Reuters.
 “We’re talking about a destabilization of the global energy market.”

-Reporting by Rania El Gamal, Alex Lawler, Olesya Astakhova and Ahmad Ghaddar, writing by Shadia Nasralla and Dmitry Zhdannikov; editing by David Goodman/Elaine Hardcastle/Pravin Char
+Reporting by Rania El Gamal, Alex Lawler, Olesya Astakhova and Ahmad Ghaddar, writing by Shadia Nasralla and Dmitry Zhdannikov; editing by Pravin Char and Elaine Hardcastle